-- Apply knowledge of mathematics, calculus-based physics, chemistry and one additional area of science.
+- Apply knowledge of mathematics through differential equations, calculus-based physics, chemistry, and at least one additional area of basic science.

-- Conduct experiments and analyze and interpret data.
+- Conduct experiments in at least two technical areas of civil engineering and analyze and interpret the resulting data.

 The outcomes table shows how these outcomes are distributed across the CE curriculum.

-The bachelor of science in civil engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Civil Engineering BS program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 |Department and Programs||Fndl||Bachelor's||Master's||Doctoral||Total|